9CB3 image

 Primary Citation

-Structural mechanism for recognition of E2F1 by the ubiquitin ligase adaptor Cyclin F.
+Structural mechanism for the recognition of E2F1 by the ubiquitin ligase adaptor Cyclin F.

 Abstact

-Cyclin F, a non-canonical member of the cyclin protein family, plays a critical role in regulating the precise transitions of cell-cycle events.
-Unlike canonical cyclins, which bind and activate cyclin-dependent kinases (CDKs), Cyclin F functions as a substrate receptor protein within the Skp1-Cullin-F box (SCF) E3 ubiquitin ligase complex, enabling the ubiquitylation of target proteins.
+Cyclin F, a noncanonical member of the cyclin protein family, plays a critical role in regulating transitions in the cell division cycle.
+Unlike canonical cyclins, which bind and activate cyclin-dependent kinases (CDKs), Cyclin F functions as a substrate receptor protein within the Skp1-Cullin-F-box E3 ubiquitin ligase complex, enabling the ubiquitylation of target proteins.
 The structural features that distinguish Cyclin F as a ligase adaptor and the mechanisms underlying its selective substrate recruitment over Cyclin A, which functions in complex with CDK2 at a similar time in the cell cycle, remain largely unexplored.
-We utilized single-particle cryo-electron microscopy to elucidate the structure of a Cyclin F-Skp1 complex bound to an E2F1 peptide.
-The structure and biochemical analysis reveal important differences in the substrate-binding site of Cyclin F compared to Cyclin A. Our findings expand on the canonical cyclin-binding motif (Cy or RxL) and highlight the importance of electrostatics at the E2F1 binding interface, which varies for Cyclin F and Cyclin A. Our results advance our understanding of E2F1 regulation and may inform the development of inhibitors targeting Cyclin F.
+We utilized single-particle cryoelectron microscopy to elucidate the structure of a Cyclin F-Skp1 complex bound to an E2F1 peptide.
+The structure and biochemical analysis reveal important differences in the substrate-binding site of Cyclin F compared to Cyclin A. Our findings expand on the canonical cyclin-binding motif (Cy or RxL) and highlight the importance of electrostatics at the E2F1 binding interface, which varies between Cyclin F and Cyclin A. These results advance our understanding of E2F1 regulation and may inform strategies for selectively targeting Cyclin F in cancer or neurodegeneration.

 Legend